Yandex Cloud

 • Disk usage: Disk space usage (two charts are displayed, in bytes and %).

-• Network: Amount of network traffic (in bytes).
+• Network: Amount of network traffic, in bytes.

-Monitoring network stateMonitoring network state
+Monitoring the network stateMonitoring the network state

 Management console